July 29, 2020

-Katy Luchini Colbry, assistant dean for graduate student services in the College of Engineering, said the NDSEG is a prestigious award that recognizes the most outstanding PhD students in Science, Technology, Engineering and Mathematics.
+Katy Luchini Colbry, assistant dean for graduate student services in the College of Engineering, called the NDSEG a “prestigious national award” that recognizes the most outstanding PhD students in Science, Technology, Engineering and Mathematics.

-The fellowship, which begins in September, covers tuition, fees, and provides a yearly stipend.
+The NDSEG Fellowship begins in September.
+It covers tuition, fees, and provides a yearly stipend.
 It promotes education in science and engineering disciplines relevant to the U.S. Air Force Office of Scientific Research (AFOSR), the Army Research Office (ARO), and the Office of Naval Research (ONR) defense missions.